CLAIM UNDER PAID / BAD FAITH

 There are others as well.

 In Texas, the jury will be asked whether or not these violations were done knowingly.
-If they answer “yes,” then the jury may award up to two times what the actual damages are in “additional damages” which the courts have characterized as “punitive damages.”
+If they answer “yes,” then the jury may award up to three times what the actual damages are in “additional damages” under Section 541.152(b) of the Insurance Code, which the courts have characterized as “punitive damages.”

 If you think you have been underpaid, you need to ask yourself these questions: